liaoyuanhuo/json/Readme.md

 ## Features
 - written in C
-- small (~250 loc)
+- small (~350 loc)
-- no allocation
+- no memory allocation
-- utf8 support
+- UTF-8 support
 - minimal validation

 ## Prerequisites
-To build and use the JSON parser you only need to drop the two Source files into your project and offer the following build environment:
+To build and use the JSON parser you only need to drop the two source files into your project and a compiler that can compile computed gotos (GCC, clang).
-* GCC or clang compiler

 ## Usage
-First the json parser iterator needs to be created by using the `json_begin` function which takes a utf8 string + length in bytes and returns the newly created iterator.
+First the json parser iterator needs to be created by using the `json_begin` function which takes a UTF-8 string + length in bytes and returns the newly created iterator.

 ```c